 The online fun doesn’t stop there, as there are also some Co-op challenges for you and a friend to take part in.
 These are all separate from the single-player story arch, but taking down enemies in an attempt to secure the high score over your companion is always a satisfying experience.
 Ultimately though, don’t expect any lasting appeal in the online portion of RAGE.

 It’s hard to really put an accurate score on RAGE.
-On one hand it’s incredible to experience this world that id Software have dedicated so much of their time to and there’s no denying that RAGE will offer you hours of thrilling encounters.
+On one hand, it’s incredible to experience this world that id Software has dedicated so much of their time to and there’s no denying that RAGE will offer you hours of thrilling encounters.
 It’s an experience that’s really hard to find on consoles, very rarely do you get that feeling of the uncanny out of a game that’s not exactly sold as a horror experience.
-Weapon sounds are also one of the satisfying aspects of the game, gun shots are loud and when mixed with the kickback they give you an empowering feel.
+Weapon sounds are also one of the satisfying aspects of the game, gunshots are loud and when mixed with the kickback they give you an empowering feel.

-On the other hand there are some annoying gripes to be had with RAGE, such as the lack of an autosave feature.
-For a game that I would consider to be a shooter first, I would have expected autosave to be a no-brainer, but instead you’re forced to manually save after every hard boiled challenge, and if you’re the type to forget then being spawned way back when after a death will dis-encourage you completely.
-Overall I would say that RAGE is definitely a game I would recommend, because it’s more than worth your time, it just irks me to know that id wasn’t that far off from crafting one of the most definitive games this generation.
+On the other hand, there are some annoying gripes to be had with RAGE, such as the lack of an autosave feature.
+For a game that I would consider to be a shooter first, I would have expected autosave to be a no-brainer, but instead, you’re forced to manually save after every hard-boiled challenge, and if you’re the type to forget then being spawned way back when after death will dis-encourage you completely.
+Overall I would say that RAGE is definitely a game I would recommend because it’s more than worth your time, it just irks me to know that id wasn’t that far off from crafting one of the most definitive games this generation.